 Coordinate Care for Optimal Outcomes

-Take charge of your patients’ care with the Clinical Nurse Leader track of the online MSN at Queens.
-Call us at 866-313-2356 to speak with an admissions advisor, or request more information.
+Take charge of the health of your patients and the wellness of your organization with the Queens online Master of Science in Nursing program.
+Learn more about our CNL MSN track.
+Call us at 866-313-2356 to speak with an admissions representative, or request more information.